 Early Years Foundation Stage (EYFS):

-The EYFS sets the standards for the quality of care and Education for children aged birth to 5 years.
-It highlights the learning though different areas both Prime and Specific.
+The EYFS sets the standards for the quality of care and Education for children aged birth to 5 years in the UK.
+It identifies learning and development though different areas both Prime and Specific.

 Prime Areas of development

 Physical development (Prime Area) relates to growth and the development of both fine motor and gross motor skills.
 The Early Years (0-5 years) are a time of huge developmental changes, sitting, crawling and walking, running and balancing, also picking up and handling objects eventually using pencils and pens and paints to develop writing.
 Using and controlling their bodies both indoors and outdoors to develop a healthy heart, lungs and strong bones and muscles and developing hand skills in readiness for fastening, manipulating and controlling.

 Personal Social and Emotional development ( Prime Area) relates to development in areas such as interaction, resilience, managing feelings, emotions and self regulating behaviours.
 It supports growing independence and social skills such as sharing and taking turns.